 A bowlful of freshly harvested spring salad greens is a highlight to any meal.
-Here are six tips to help you successfully grow them.
+Here are six tips to help you successfully grow greens in your own garden.

-Wait until the soil is thawed and crumbly before you spade or till it in spring.
+Wait until the soil is thawed and crumbly before you spade or till it in spring in order to grow your own greens.
 Then, turn under the winter ryegrass, shaking out and removing all the weeds, then rake the beds smooth.

-Create simple patterns.
+Create simple patterns to grow your own greens.
 First, sketch a rough plan before starting to help determine how many seeds or plants you will need.
 Seeds sown in diagonal rows or wide arcs fill in gaps.

-Plant edible flowers to set off your greens.
+As you are creating plans for growing your own greens, complement them with edible flowers, which offer a color counterpoint, too.
 Many of the savory blooms, such as Johnny jump-ups and nasturtiums, are versatile and add vibrancy when tossed into a bowl of greens.